• Home

 Guidance for the (Legally Compliant) Deployment of AI Tools

-Presenters: Kris Chandler, Benesh
+Presenter: Kris Chandler, Benesch

-Room Location: TBD
+Room Location: Emerald A

-As the proliferation of Artificial Intelligence (“AI”) technology has expanded over the last couple of years, businesses are scrambling to take advantage of these new tools to increase business efficiencies and drive increased profits, all while navigating the significant pitfalls that exist through AI usage.
-Business must be attuned to a number of critical items when deciding whether and how to leverage AI – from ensuring compliance with increased regulatory obligations to ensuring that AI development and deployment meets a business’ core values.
+As the proliferation of Artificial Intelligence (AI) technology has expanded over the last couple of years, businesses are scrambling to take advantage of these new tools to increase business efficiencies and drive increased profits, all while navigating the significant pitfalls that exist through AI usage.
+Businesses must be attuned to a number of critical items when deciding whether and how to leverage AI – from ensuring compliance with increased regulatory obligations to ensuring that AI development and deployment meets a business’ core values.

 This presentation will help companies lay a very practical foundation for the responsible and productive use of AI by identifying and examining the following: